 But Archie Veale found himself in Alder Hey Hospital fighting for his life after a vicious infection attacked his body.
 Now 22 Archie has told Gef about how sepsis changed his life.
-This is the second of our two part interview with Archie, focussing on his time at university and the difficulties faced by people living with disabilities and the long term effects of illnesses.
+This is the first of two parts of our interview with Archie.

 ‘I was gyming quite a lot at the time and I started noticing back pain at the start of the week and then it got worse into Thursday and Friday, I was still at school and everything, but then by Friday evening, I was like, no this isn’t right,’ Archie said.

 ‘So we’re good friends with an osteopath, who subsequently became the main man during my rehab, but he came round and visited me at home to look at my back and he thought it was just a bit of inflammation or slipped disc from the gym.
 On the Saturday I felt a bit better but then started to feel a lot worse and I started to feel feverish and then couldn’t sleep too well so we went to A&E on the Sunday and they did tests on me and said it was just back pain and gave me some painkillers and said go home and rest it up.’

 On the Sunday afternoon Archie began to be physically sick and couldn’t sleep.